-Richneck Elementary School in Newport News was set to reopen Monday, more than three weeks after the Jan.
+Richneck Elementary School in Newport News opened its doors more than three weeks after the Jan.
 6 shooting.
-Police have said the boy brought a 9mm handgun to school and intentionally shot his teacher, Abby Zwerner, as she was teaching her first-grade class.
+Police have said the boy brought a 9 mm handgun to school and intentionally shot his teacher, Abby Zwerner, as she was teaching her first-grade class.
 The 25-year-old teacher was hospitalized for nearly two weeks but is now recovering at home.

-Days after the shooting, the Newport News School Board announced that walk-through metal detectors would be placed in every school in the district.
+Days after the shooting, the school board announced that walk-through metal detectors would be placed in every school in the district.
 At Richneck, two metal detection systems have been installed and two security officers have been assigned to the school, said Michelle Price, a spokesperson for the school district.
 Before the shooting, one security officer was assigned to Richneck and another elementary school.
 The officer was not at Richneck at the time of the shooting.

 The security officers will also have a hand-held metal detector wand, Price said.
 New doors have been installed in classroom areas that didn’t have any, while other doors have been repaired or replaced, she added.